cambridge-cares/TheWorldAvatar/Agents/MackayDataAgent/README.md

 unitFrequency = year
 ```

+#### 1.1.2.2 Meta Data
+The Mackay Data Agent is able to handle meta data queries to the knowledge graph as well.
+Some examples can be found in the `./cinfs_files/data` folder.
+- `variable_name` - name of the variable
+- `url` - query endpoint
+- `user` - username to access query endpoint if any exist
+- `password` - password to access query endpoint if any exist
+- `query_string` - SPARQL query strings

 ## 1.2 Required Derivation Markup
 `Mackay Data Agent` is a client of the [API Agent].
 If any api-meta-data IRI declared in the data config files is not registered to API agent and in turn never instantiated when the Mackay Data Agent starts, `Mackay Data Agent` will register them to the [API agent] (and subsequently the API data will be instantiated).
 This however is on the condition that the API meta-data triples are already properly instantiated in the KG.
 Refer to [API Agent] README 1.3 on how to declare API meta-data in KG.